Disney World Restaurant Discounts & Coupons

 You may want to choose a hotel that offers a refrigerator in the room, or inquire whether your hotel will provide one for a small fee.
 All of Disney’s resort rooms include a refrigerator (a mini-fridge in the hotel rooms and studios; a full-size fridge in the villas).

-An inexpensive styrofoam cooler can serve the same purpose.
-However, in my experience, you will need to fill it twice a day with ice from the hotel’s ice machine, and I wouldn’t trust it with anything perishable for very long.
-I have put a pint of milk or bottles of water on ice this way.
+An inexpensive styrofoam or collapsible insulated vinyl cooler can serve the same purpose.
+However, in our experience, you will need to fill it twice a day with ice from the hotel’s ice machine, and we wouldn’t trust it with anything perishable for very long.
+We have put a pint of milk or bottles of water on ice this way.
 Also, coolers tend to “sweat” heavily because of the high humidity in Florida air.
 Don’t leave one sitting on the carpet in your room, or you will soak the carpet.
 It’s better to leave your cooler in the bathtub.

 Some hotels — such as many all-suite hotels and the Disney Vacation Club resorts — offer a small microwave.
 That gives you even more breakfast options, such as hot cereals, and allows you to warm up sweet rolls, etc.